 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between amoxicillin and Phenylephrine HD - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between amoxicillin and Phenylephrine HD.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Amoxicillin is in the drug class aminopenicillins.

 Amoxicillin is used to treat the following conditions:

 - Lyme Disease, Carditis

 - Lyme Disease, Erythema Chronicum Migrans

 - Lyme Disease, Neurologic